Business Management

 Learning Outcomes:

-Upon completing this course, students are able to understand, describe and convey the particularities of a service-oriented marketing perspective.
+Upon completing this course, alumni are able to understand, describe and convey the particularities of a service-oriented marketing perspective.
 They comprehend the interplay of customer expectations, perceived service completion, and customer satisfaction in the context of service quality (Service Location Protocol, S-L-P).
-Moreover, students are capable of identifying relevant measures to manipulate these relationships and of recognizing the relevance of active customer management of organizations, as well as the core challenges of building and maintaining profitable customer relationships.
+Moreover, alumni are capable of identifying relevant measures to manipulate these relationships and of recognizing the relevance of active customer management of organizations, as well as the core challenges of building and maintaining profitable customer relationships.
 They know how to operationalize theoretical constructs of customer relationships and to solve real-life marketing problems in a case-study format.
-Thus, students particularly hone their analytical and assessment skills.
+Thus, alumni particularly hone their analytical and assessment skills.

 Superior module: